Hoid/Sona/README.md

 ## The Future of Sona

+Note: Spotify implemented the main feature of Sona, the ability to stream music synced up with other people, about a month after I started development on Sona.
+As a result, I've made the repo public and have paused development on it.
+If others want to help contribute to Sona I might be inspired to work on it again, but until then development is paused.

 ### Features

 - Allow users to join someone's "stream" at any time they are public and listen to whatever music they are listening to and leave at any time.